-Microsoft Defender ATP for Linux
+Microsoft Defender for Endpoint for Linux

 - Access to the Microsoft Defender Security Center portal

 - Linux distribution using the systemd system manager

 - Beginner-level experience in Linux and BASH scripting